enspirit/bmg/README.md

 4. Bmg supports various *structuring* operators (group, image, autowrap, autosummarize, etc.) and allows building 'non flat' relations.

+5. Bmg can use full ruby power when that helps (e.g. regular expressions in WHERE clauses or ruby code in EXTEND clauses).
+This may prevent Bmg from delegating work to underlying data sources (e.g. SQL server) and should therefore be used with care though.

 ### ... from Alf?

-If you use Alf in the past, below are the main differences between Bmg and Alf.
+If you use Alf (or used it in the past), below are the main differences between Bmg and Alf.
 Bmg has NOT been written to be API-compatible with Alf and will probably never be.

-1. Bmg's implementation is much simpler than Alf, and uses no ruby core extention.
+1. Bmg's implementation is much simpler than Alf and uses no ruby core extention.

 2. We are confident using Bmg in production.
 Systematic inspection of query